Scleral Lenses for Keratoconus

 If you have Keratoconus and are interested in scleral lenses, Dr. Selena Chan at The Scleral Lens and Keratoconus Center at Pacific Rims Optometry can help.
-We serve patients from all over San Francisco, Oakland, Berkeley and San Mateo, California, and provide the highest level of care.
+We serve patients from all over San Francisco, Oakland, Berkeley and San Mateo, California and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual response we get is “fine” or “I can’t feel them at all”.

 The size of a scleral lens is one of the reasons it is more comfortable than a traditional gas permeable contact lens.
 A traditional contact lens is much smaller, typically 9 -10 mm in diameter.
 With each blink, this contact lens moves a bit over the cornea and the lid tends to roll over the edge of the lens as well.
 Many patients report being unable to wear them for more than a few hours at a time due to discomfort.